-Still, their hearts were set.
-In February of that year, the Poliran family left their native land for a new home in Los Angeles, California.
+Still, their hearts were set on a new place go call home.
+In February of 1988, the Poliran family left their native land for a new horizon in Los Angeles, California.

-Similarly, he shares, his mother had no one in America save for her husband and Nelson himself.
+Similarly, Nelson tells me, his mother had no one in America save for her husband and Nelson himself.

 Two decades later, as a twenty-five year old medical student, Nelson recognizes his parents’ bravery, but he also traces the roots of their adventurous spirit to a time even beyond theirs.

-Nelson got to meet and speak to Sergeant Andres Sta Ana just once in the summer of 2008–when he traveled back to Quezon for the first time since leaving.
+Nelson got to meet and speak to Sergeant Andres Sta Ana just once in the summer of 2008–when he traveled back to Quezon for the first time since leaving as a toddler.
 The one time experience left a life-changing impression on him.